 The Search for belonging

 Founders and entrepreneurs need a great deal of energy in order to create and then sustain an organisational system.
-That energy is often connected to their private sense of their place, or lack of it, in their system-of-origin, their school and/or a previous organisational system.
+That energy is often connected to their private sense of their place, or lack of it, in their family-system-of-origin.

-They may then describe their business and staff as ‘like a family’, bringing their unmet needs and unresolved dynamics into their organisations.
-This places a burden on them and everyone in the system and can lead to complex and limiting dynamics.
+They may even describe their business and staff as ‘like a family’, bringing their unmet needs and unresolved dynamics into their organisations.
+This places a burden into the system and can lead to complex and limiting dynamics.

-Others set up businesses in an unconscious attempt to get their parents’ attention, to be seen, acknowledged and included.
+Others set up businesses in an unconscious attempt to get their parents’ attention, to be seen, recognised and acknowledged.

-They may become commercially successful and buy or build monuments in the hope of being seen and accepted.
+They may become commercially successful and build empires in the hope of being seen and accepted.
 Those who describe themselves as ‘serial entrepreneurs’ may be repeating this search for recognition and belonging in different ways, in different contexts, multiple attempts to show and prove that they are ‘enough’ to belong.

 Nobody escapes some wounding and unmet needs in childhood and one way of expressing and trying to resolve them is to start an organisational system.
 This article explores some of the dynamics and patterns that can emerge as a result.

-Founder Syndrome is a well-documented phenomenon, however the connection between the energy it takes to create an organisation and the founder’s family-of-origin is often overlooked in mainstream professional development and executive coaching.
+Founder Syndrome is a well-documented phenomenon.
+However the connection between the energy it takes to create an organisation and the founder’s family-of-origin is often overlooked in professional development and coaching.

 Founder-led and other organisations also attract people with their own unresolved connections into their families and their need to belong.
 They project onto the founder and the organisation all kinds of needs that they appear to be able to meet.